How Review Language Drives AI Citations: The AEO Review Playbook

 5. Two-Channel Proof

-You need reviews on Google.
-You also need them on your site.
+You need reviews on Google, and you also need them on your site.
+Build a proof layer.
+Create a /reviews/ hub and then create theme pages under it.

 6. Snippet Engineering